INikonI/steam-giveaway-tool/README.md

 3. **Your Friends**:
 - Click on the `Reload` button to reload a list of your Steam friends (if needed)
+- Press to friend's name to copy it
+- Press to friend's avatar to open their Steam profile in browser
 - To choose friends which only wishlist some app, you need:
   1. In `Store item for giveaway` category choose app
   2. In `Filters` category mark `Only has app in whishlist` option